CAKE-com/pumble-node-sdk/docs/pumble-cli.md

 After running this command you will be prompted to pick one of your existing projects.
 This will generate the template and configuration to match the Pumble app.\
 `.pumbleapprc` will match the app's secrets.
 And all triggers and event subscriptions will be generated with empty handlers.\
-You will just need to implement the handlers
+You will just need to implement the handlers.

 ### `pumble-cli`